mahab339/Art-of-color-Johannes-Ittens/Fulltext.md

 As the tortoise draws its limbs into its shell at need, so the artist reserves his scientific principles when working intuitively.
 But would it be better for the tortoise to have no legs?

 Color is life; for a world without colors appears to us as dead.
 Colors are primordial ideas, children of the aboriginal colorless light and its counterpart, colorless darkness.
 As flame begets light, so light engenders colors.
-Colors are the children of light, and light ts their mother.
+Colors are the children of light, and light is their mother.
 Light, that first phenomenon of the world, reveals to us the spirit and living soul of the world through colors.

 Nothing affects the human mind more dramati- cally than the apparition of a gigantic color corona in the heavens.
 Thunder and lightning frighten us; but the colors of the rainbow and the northern lights soothe and elevate the soul.
 The rainbow is accounted a symbol of peace.